qferre/atypeak/README.md

 ### Running

-- Set the parameters in *parameters.yaml*
+- Set the parameters in *parameters.yaml*.
+The meaning of them is detailed in YAML comments

 Then use `make run`.
-The network is comparatively shallow and can be run on a CPU, but we still recommend a GPU.
+The network is comparatively shallow and can be run on a CPU.

-- Once you run the script once, you will have a trained model names trained_{cell_line}_model.h5 ; this way you can now activate use_trained_model in the parameters.

-BETTER IDEA : run make train which will give you a trained model with corresponding q-scoresYou can also use pythonwrappers there for grid search
-Once satisfied, run make process which will reoad the model and process the data I do this manually finally

-To sum up :

-### Running

-Say that you should run some tries, find a model you like, and THEN :
-    - flip the load_saved_model switch to True (the model is automatically saved after training). not mandatory, if you don't you'll simply re-train the model with the current parameters.
-        TODO MAKE IT HAPPEN AND SAY SO IN README : I believe if load_saved_model is true, we should skip the diagnosis steps like the Q_score
-    - flip the process_full_date to True

-Set the model parameters in parametrs.yaml.
 Set load_saved_model and process_full_real_data to False, so you will train a model, evaluate it with Q-score, and save it.

+- Once you run the script once, you will have a trained model names trained_{cell_line}_model.h5 ; this way you can now activate use_trained_model in the parameters in the yaml.

+This will also produce q-score and other diagnostics plots and info in the output directory.

+Look at the diagnostic plots : MOST NOTABLY look at some examples of rebuit CRMS (TODO MAKE THOSE BE PRINTED) to see if there are enough corr groups, and look at the q-score (see paper)

-Once satisfied, set those two parameters to True so that you reload the model and process the full data.
+Once satisfied, set those two parameters (load_saved_model and process_full_real_data) to True  and then use `make run` againso that you reload the model and process the full data.
 Also set perform_diagnosis so you don't re-perform the diagnosis.
+This is done because processing the real data is the most consuming part